microsoft/kanagawa/README.md

 - **Reusable Libraries**: Includes generic data structures, algorithms, and IP blocks (e.g., RISC-V cores, floating point).

 ### Productivity and Efficiency
 Kanagawa designs are highly competitive with hand-written RTL in area, performance, and power, while requiring far less code.
-Programmers can quickly explore design tradeoffs—static scheduling, dynamic scheduling, speculative execution—without rewriting entire designs:contentReference[oaicite:1]{index=1}.
+Programmers can quickly explore design tradeoffs—static scheduling, dynamic scheduling, speculative execution—without rewriting entire designs.

 ### Real-World Impact
 Kanagawa has been used for accelerators in Microsoft Azure, cryptographic research prototypes, and even full RISC-V cores.
-In FPGA and ASIC benchmarks, Kanagawa implementations have matched or surpassed SystemVerilog designs, often with less than half the code:contentReference[oaicite:2]{index=2}.
+In benchmarks, Kanagawa implementations have matched or surpassed SystemVerilog designs, often with less than half the code.

 ### Open Source
 This repository provides the Kanagawa language, compiler toolchain, and libraries.
 We welcome contributions from hardware designers, language researchers, and anyone curious about pushing hardware programming forward.